 You read that correctly.
 Free!

 This is an incredibly large park to explore, with tons of wild and rugged land as far as the eye can see.
 I have a few favorite hikes in Anza Borrego, and I highly recommend choosing at least one to try out!
-Consider hiking The Slot, which is a narrow slot canyon that is tucked down between steep walls in the earth.
-It’s incredible.

 Anza Borrego is also one of California’s many Dark Sky Parks, meaning the stargazing is incredible.
 If you are into astrophotography, this place is a treat.
 It’s far enough away from all the big cities to showcase the night sky uninterrupted.
 You have to see it at least once.

-- Entry Fees: $10 per day
+- Entry Fees: Free or $10 per day for day use areas.

 - Accommodation: Camping is FREE.